Sometimes we all feel like our “get up and go” has “got up and went”.

 So here’s what to do:

-I’ve trained enough people in my 22 years as a PT to know that humans “coast” when they don’t have a proper training goal.
+You see, I’ve trained enough people throughout my 22 years in the gym to know that humans tend to “coast” when they don’t have a proper goal.

-I took this lesson with me as I embarked on my fitness career.
-So the very first thing I do with a brand new client is have them write down a primary goal and then some secondary goals, each with a deadline.
+So one of the very first things I’ll get a new client to do is write down a meaningful primary goal, and then lay out some smaller secondary goals, each with a reason and a preset deadline.

 Money sucks, I know.